 I have been using Efferdent denture cleaning tablets that I picked up at Dollar Tree.
 I throw in a few tabs in hot water and let it sit overnight.
-Not perfect but a lot better!
-I also set the cover upside down when not in use.

 I just tried an experiment and it worked on getting the odor out of the pressure cooker seal......